arjunsatarkar/hitomezashi/README.md

 Try it: *link pending upload*.

-To build, first run `make clean` if you previously built as native code, then (with Emscripten SDK in your PATH) run `emmake make hitomezashi_web.html`.
+To build, first run `make clean` if you previously built to native code, then (with Emscripten SDK in your PATH) run `emmake make hitomezashi_web.html`.

+You will need to serve, from a web server: `hitomezashi_web.html`, `hitomezashi_web.js`, `hitomezashi_web.wasm` in order for it to work; the `file://` protocol may not cut it.
+Remember to follow the terms of the terms of the license if you host these publicly.

 ## Technical and copyright information